 This condition can be a one-time problem, solved in a short time, or it can be chronic.
 Chronic constipation should never be taken lightly because it can seriously damage the health.

-Constipation and Straining
+Constipation and high blood pressure

 This combination can activate a nerve in your chest that signals the brain to change your heart rate and drastically lower your blood pressure.
 This puts your body in panic mode, creating a rapid rise in blood pressure and an irregular heartbeat.

-A combination of holding your breath, straining and experiencing abdominal pain — all occurrences common to constipation — can also stimulate the vagus nerve, which connects the brain and the colon.
+A combination of holding your breath, straining and experiencing abdominal pain, all occurrences common to constipation, can also stimulate the vagus nerve, which connects the brain and the colon.
 The vagus nerve reflex causes a sharp drop in blood pressure and a sudden slowing of heart rate.

 In addition, take a closer look at your diet.
 Drink plenty of water and increase your fiber content.
 Taking magnesium and calcium can help, and be sure to get daily exercise.
 Even a moderate walk can invigorate your core muscles and encourage your intestines to move your waste along.

-About RESPeRATE – Lower Blood Pressure Naturally.
+How to Lower Blood Pressure Fast & Naturally.

 RESPeRATE is the only non-drug, FDA-Cleared device for lowering blood pressure naturally.
 It is clinically proven, doctor recommended and has no side effects.

 RESPeRATE lowers blood pressure by relaxing constricted blood vessels which cause high blood pressure.
-RESPeRATE does so by harnessing the therapeutic power of slow paced breathing with prolonged exhalation in a way that is virtually impossible to achieve on your own.
+RESPeRATE does so by harnessing the therapeutic power of slow-paced breathing with prolonged exhalation in a way that is virtually impossible to achieve on your own.
 All you have to do is breathe along with RESPeRATE’s guiding tones.